What happens when you quit smoking?

 - Make a plan to quit.
 Work out a strategy to make the process as easy as possible

 - Set your date and stick to it.

 - Drawing up a list of triggers (things that you know will lead to you craving a cigarette) and what you will do instead when the craving hits

 - Do you need to find something else to do on your coffee break?
 Avoid other smokers for a little while?
 Could you make any changes around the house to make things that bit easier?

-- You might even consider going to visit your GP to talk about your options in terms of scientifically proven treatments and aids that will help you along the way
+- Visit your GP to talk about your options in terms of scientifically proven treatments to help you quit, such as the gum, patch or others

 Stage Three: Putting out your last cigarette

-You set the date during Stage Two and when the big day arrives you cut out the cigarettes completely.
+You set the date during Stage Two and when the big day arrives you cut out smoking completely.
 This will be the most difficult part of the process because if there's one thing your body will be screaming out for, it's a cigarette.

 Withdrawal symptoms and cravings

-You're probably going to have withdrawal symptoms and crave cigarettes but if you just hang on in there it'll get a bit easier after a few days.
+You're probably going to have withdrawal symptoms and cravings but if you just hang in there it'll get easier after a few days.